-§ 236.1001 Purpose and scope.
+§236.1001 Purpose and scope.

 (a) This subpart prescribes minimum, performance-based safety standards for PTC systems required by 49 U.S.C.
-20157, this subpart, or an FRA order, including requirements to ensure that the development, functionality, architecture, installation, implementation, inspection, testing, operation, maintenance, repair, and modification of those PTC systems will achieve and maintain an acceptable level of safety.
+20157, this subpart, or an FRA order, including requirements to ensure that the development, functionality, more favorable than "proceed at restricted speed" have been opened architecture, installation, implementation, inspection, testing, operation, maintenance, repair, and modification of those PTC systems will achieve and maintain an acceptable level of safety.
 This subpart also prescribes standards to ensure that personnel working with, and affected by, safety-critical PTC system related products receive appropriate training and testing.